open-bootcamp-collective/bioinformatics-cohort-1/02-Bioinformatics_Fundamentals/group_homework_2.md

     - Creates a new DataFrame `small_genomes` where `Size (Mb)< 5000`
     - Plots `Number of genes` vs. `Size (Mb)` using Seaborn or matplotlib
     - Save your plot as `genome_plot.png`

+- For some reference material for pandas and seaborn, please see the provided `bootcamp.py` and `mutation_case_study.py`, referenced in the lecture slides.

 ### 2. Open Reading Frames Finder with Biopython